scottpdawson/scottpdawson/posts/develop/google-calendar-sheet-integration.md

 date: "2023-02-12"
 permalink: "how-to-automatically-create-google-calendar-events-from-google-sheet/"
 hero: "/images/develop/sheets-calendar/harvest_moon.jpg"
-description: "If you need to automatically create Google Calendar events from data in a Google Sheet, this pared down example should work well for you."
+description: "If you need to automatically create Google Calendar events from data in a Google Sheet, this pared-down example should work well for you."
 tags:
   - google sheets
   - google calendar
 ---

 I'm writing this up after doing a more complex integration of a Google Sheet with Google Calendar.
 My wife's bakery has an online order form that submits to a Google Sheet.
 From there, I needed a way to get the orders into her Google Calendar without manual intervention.
-If you need to automatically create Google Calendar events from data in a Google Sheet, this pared down example should work well for you.
+If you need to automatically create Google Calendar events from data in a Google Sheet, this pared-down example should work well for you.

 ## Data in Google Sheets